cloudblog004/fantasticfoodies/content/en/posts/2854-steps-to-prepare-super-quick-homemade-fried-chicken.md

 - "0.5 tbsp minced garlic"
 - "1 tbsp ground ginger"
 recipeinstructions:
-- "Mix chicken tenders and &#34;marinade&#34; in a ziploc bag, set aside for at least 20 min"
+- "Mix chicken tenders and *marinade* in a ziploc bag, set aside for at least 20 min"
 - "Add egg, flour, starch and rub"
 - "Fry with medium heat oil for 5 min then increase to max heat until brown"
 - "Ready to serve and ENJOY!"